Robiathin/script-manager/README.md

 ## Compatabillity

 Script-Manager should work on any GNU/Linux, BSD or macOS system.
-Script-Manager on macOS does not support paging output at this time however is wanted it can be done externally: `sm -E test | less`
+Script-Manager on macOS does not support paging output at this time however if wanted it can be done externally: `sm -E test | less`

 ## Dependencies